benstemon/benstemon.github.io/index.md

----
----

-# The Stone Lab
+--

 [//]: # (Research page)
 {% include section.html %}

 {% capture text %}

-Our lab uses genomic, phenotypic, and ecological data to answer questions about adaptation, speciation, convergent evolution, and more in the emerging model plant genus *Penstemon*.
+We use genomic, phenotypic, and ecological data to answer questions about adaptation, speciation, convergent evolution, and more in the emerging model plant genus *Penstemon*.

 {%
   include button.html